We had a fantastic long weekend. We had a blast hosting two parties at home, celebrating Canada’s 150 birthday and my son’s birthday.

 Now onto this week’s topic –

 Many real estate investors hire a subcontractor to do their work.
+They may approach companies like The PEO People to help find the appropriate staff members or they may rehire contractors they’ve used before.
 Some hire their family members as a property manager to manage their properties.

 Let’s first talk about the tax impact of subcontractors vs. employer/employee relationship.